 A Brief History Of The Vietnam War

-But it can be quite daunting if you have no idea what it’s all about and useful to know the brief history before you go so you have some idea of what to expect!
+But it can be quite daunting if you have no idea what it’s all about, and useful to know the brief history before you go so you have some idea of what to expect!
 Here’s my quick summary of what happened in the Vietnam War that will hopefully leave you excited and ready to learn more on your trip to this amazing country.

 The Vietnam War was an extremely long conflict that roughly started in 1954 and eventually ended in 1976, causing a lot of controversy along the way.
-It pitted the communist government of North Vietnam against South Vietnam and it’s principal anti-communist ally, the United States.
+It pitted the communist government of North Vietnam against South Vietnam and it’s a principal anti-communist ally, the United States.

-With tensions rising between the north and south of Vietnam, in 1955 the US pledged to support South Vietnam and began to supply the area with military equipment so that they could ‘crack down’ on the ‘Viet Cong’ (communist sympathizers).
-This resulted in over 100,000 people being arrested, tortured and killed.
+With tensions rising between the north and south of Vietnam, in 1955, the US pledged to support South Vietnam and began to supply the area with military equipment so that they could ‘crack down’ on the ‘Viet Cong’ (communist sympathizers).
+This resulted in over 100,000 people being arrested, tortured, and killed.

-President Kennedy was working on the ‘Domino Theory’ - he assumed that getting involved in the war would spark the involvement of many other countries and the conflict would come to a quick halt.
-However, this was not the case and the fighting continued.
+President Kennedy was working on the ‘Domino Theory’ - he assumed that getting involved in the war would spark the involvement of many other countries, and the conflict would come to a quick halt.
+However, this was not the case, and the fighting continued.

 In 1964, America tried the ‘Gulf of Tonkin Resolution’ - they began employing regular bombing raids.
-Between 1964 and 1973 the US dropped 2 million tons of bombs on North Vietnam and neighboring Laos.
+Between 1964 and 1973, the US dropped 2 million tons of bombs on North Vietnam and neighboring Laos.

 This did not get the war any closer to being resolved.
 In fact, some say it made the situation worse.
 Meanwhile, in South Vietnam, the war was mainly being fought on the ground.
-Civilians were told to evacuate the area but many stayed to fight and protect their homes.
+Civilians were told to evacuate the area, but many stayed to fight and protect their homes.

-Definitely go and check out the Cu Chi Tunnels to learn more about how the civilians fought back and used an amazing network of tiny tunnels to target their enemies, it’s super interesting!
+Definitely go and check out the Cu Chi Tunnels to learn more about how the civilians fought back and used an amazing network of tiny tunnels to target their enemies; it’s super interesting!

 By 1967 huge war protests were being held in America due to the rising number of US soldiers that lost their lives or were severely wounded.
-Many Americans suffered from PTSD after being involved, and this stayed with them for the rest of their lives - sadly many are still suffering today.
+Many Americans suffered from PTSD after being involved, and this stayed with them for the rest of their lives - sadly, many are still suffering today.
 Vietnamese and Americans alike.

 In 1968 the communist fighters took the US by surprise by conducting their ‘Tet Offensive’ attack.
-This nudged the American president to stop the bombing raids and instead start to seek for a peaceful solution.
+This nudged the American president to stop the bombing raids and instead start to seek a peaceful solution.

-The story is a sad one, but it is real and it still affects the lives of many today.
+The story is a sad one, but it is real, and it still affects the lives of many today.
 If you’re planning to visit Vietnam, checking out the war museum is a must so you can learn more about what really happened.